julianbruegger/corona-display/README.md

 To print the numbers to the Terminal simply run the `fetch.py` file.

-To use it with an i2c Display you need to edit the `/module/config.py` file.
+To use it with an i2c Display you need to edit the `/module/corna.py` file.
+Change folowing Values:
+- url_c
+- population_c
+- cc

 Every line you ned to change is explained.

+Allso

 ## Wiring